I've tested dozens of non-stick frying pans – these are the only 3 skillets I recommend for perfect pancakes, fried eggs, fish, and more

 Reasons to avoid

-The Stanley Pan is crafted with at least 70% recycled aluminum – true to GreenPan's sustainability credentials.
-The lining is ceramic non-stick and infused with diamond particles (yes, diamond), which, apparently, help with heat conductivity and scratch resistance.
-GreenPan's non-stick lining is free of PFAS, PFOA, lead and cadmium, so will not release fumes or blister if overheated.
+Why we recommend it: The Stanley Pan is made with at least 70% recycled aluminum, staying true to GreenPan’s sustainability.
+Its ceramic non-stick surface is infused with diamond particles (yes, diamond), designed to improve heat conductivity and add scratch resistance.
+Like all of GreenPan’s cookware, the lining is free from PFAS, PFOA, lead, and cadmium, so it won’t blister or release fumes if overheated.

 Read more: Stanley Tucci x GreenPan cookware set review

-How I test frying the best non-stick frying pans
+How I tested the best non-stick frying pans

 The best non-stick frying pans need to check all the boxes: versatility, manageable weight, brilliant cooking performance and ease of cleaning.
 At Homes & Gardens, we set a standard to always look for the best non-toxic cookware, too.

-I use each pan for a month to see how it fares over time.
+I use each pan for at least three months to see how it fares over time.
 I've owned many pots and pans that have been great out of the box, but after prolonged use, they start to stick and destroy my ingredients.
 There's nothing worse than this, especially when you've forked out your hard-earned cash and need to buy a replacement.

 When I'm testing, I'm looking for a non-stick pan that can handle everything: from frying an egg to searing a steak with a perfect crust.
 It should feel balanced in your hand – not so heavy it’s hard to lift, but substantial enough to retain heat evenly for consistent cooking.

-I like to test notoriously sticky or delicate recipes, including tofu and sticky cheese like halloumi or paneer.
+To find the best non-stick frying pans, I test notoriously sticky or delicate recipes, including tofu, white dish, and sticky cheese like halloumi or paneer.
 I assess how these work in the pan and the mess they leave afterwards, because no one wants to scrub endlessly after dinner.
+The beauty of non-stick is that is should be easy to clean.

 Also, I should mention: I trained at a professional cookery school.
-I'm now a food writer, product tester, and recipe editor, and I've worked with some of the world's leading recipe companies, from Mindful Chef to Deliciously Ella.
+I'm now a food writer, kitchen appliance tester, and recipe editor, and I've worked with some of the world's leading recipe companies, from Mindful Chef to Deliciously Ella.
 So, I do have exacting standards when it comes to cookware.

 FAQS